ICC4103-202210-WebTech/lab13-sol/README.md

-bundle install # new gems have been added to the Gemfile rails db:setup rails db:populate_fake_data # This will generate fake events, customers, etc. rails s # Run the application with an application server
+bundle install # new gems have been added to the Gemfile rails db:setup rails db:populate_fake_data # This will generate fake events, customers, etc. rails admin:create_admin_user # This will create admin user with email admin@ticketshop.com, and with the password you enter\
+rails s # Run the application with an application server
 ```